sljohnson32/adHawk-codesample/README.md

   - "retire" the beer currently on tap
   - Update any of the beer info
   - If no beer is on tap, users should be able to create a new bar (on that tap).
+* When creating beers, data should be validated to ensure:
+  - The style is a valid style.
+  - The tap is a vaid tap that does not currently have a beer on tap.
+  - The beer must have a name and brewer.
+* When creating taps, data should be validated to ensure:
+  - The tap has a name.
+  - No existing tap has that name.

 ### Other features